skip to main content

 Reasons to buy:

-• Connectivity in the US and overseas
+• Connectivity in the U.S. and overseas

 • Large smartphone-style touchscreen